 This course provides the RN completion student with an introduction to pharmacological concepts.
 The nurse's role in the safe administration of medications is the primary focus of the course.
 Drug therapy with an emphasis on nursing assessment, nursing implications and patient education is explored.
 The role of the nurse in light of ethical and legal issues and the influence of culture and age are examined.
 Drugs are studied in broad classifications using prototypes and the nursing process.
 Current trends in pharmacology are discussed.

-Prerequisite: Enrolled in RN to BSN program, BIO 320.
+Prerequisite: Enrolled in RN to BSN program, BIO 320, with a grade of C or higher.

 Pharmacology in Nursing, Part I 2 HOURS (2-0) FA, SU